Zirkonium88/AWS/README.md

 * You do not how a deployment to AWS Lambda could work?
 The example on [Serverless](https://github.com/Zirkonium88/AWS/tree/master/Lambda/ServerlessDemo/README.MD) will show you how.
 * Do you need a example for a simple Lambda processing pipeline?
 In this tutorial for connecting [Amazon S3 and DynamoDB via AWS Lambda](https://github.com/Zirkonium88/AWS/tree/master/Lambda/GetImagenames/README.MD), you will get your example.
 * How to prevent unintentional deletion of buckets and their contents?
 This example shows it with [Lambda and the setting of Bucketpolicies](https://github.com/Zirkonium88/AWS/tree/master/Lambda/BucketPolicy/README.MD).
 * Do you want to automize your IAM processes?
 Have a look [here!](https://github.com/Zirkonium88/AWS/blob/master/Lambda/AddUser/README.MD)
+* Do you want to dump Data from

 ## Deploying my HUGO webpage